frizensami/red-cross-blood-stocks/README.md

 This data is stored in the Flat Data format so that it can be easily visualized / analyzed over time.

+Visit [this link](https://flatgithub.com/frizensami/red-cross-blood-stocks?filename=blood-stocks.json) to view the changes in the GitHub Flat Data Viewer

+There's a writeup of this project at [my blog](https://sriramsami.com/bloodstocks/)